 It is a process that often does not go easily, and which is frequently anything but pleasant.
-This is due
+This

-we acquire that faulty approach to learning (education) ourselves; practice it,
+others "learn", and we acquire that faulty approach to learning (education) ourselves; practice it,

 Unfortunately, all too frequently it goes as in the following example: